Most Popular Tetra Fish Types to Aquarists

 3. Provide hiding places

 Seeing that when neon tetra feels stressed or scared, they may need places to hide.
-Therefore, to make neon tetra feel safe in the fish tank, it is better to provide hiding places, such as aquatic plants, rocks, and other aquarium decorations such as ornament tree trunks that have holes for small fish hide.
+Therefore, to make neon tetra feel safe in the fish tank, it is better to provide hiding places, such as aquatic plants, rocks, and other aquarium decorations such as ornament tree trunks that have holes for small fish to hide.

 4. Diet for neon tetra